Nityanand17/ez-resume/DEPLOYMENT.md

 # EZ Resume - Deployment Guide

-This guide explains how to deploy EZ Resume to different platforms, with a focus on Vercel deployment.
+This guide explains how to deploy the entire EZ Resume application (client, server, and artboard) at once on Vercel.

-## Vercel Deployment (Recommended)
+## Vercel Monorepo Deployment (Recommended)

 ### Prerequisites
 - A [Vercel account](https://vercel.com/signup)